 - Painted or coated finishes

-- Hard, rigid components without distortion
+- Hard, rigid components

 Embossing, on the other hand, can deform rigid parts or require thinner substrates.
 Foil stamping maintains part integrity while enhancing visual branding.